ucsdalpineclub/ucsdalpineclub.github.io/leadership.md

 **Deal Hound:** Carrie Bishop

-**Favorite Mishap:** Stuck in the snow with 4 idiots, 3 shovels, and several mango cart 6-packs
+**Favorite Mishap:** Stuck in the snow with 4 idiots, 3 shovels, and a mango cart 6-pack

 **Favorite place:** Not in California, that's for sure